Building a Design System Playbook for KB Bank's ecosystem

 Role

-Lead UX designer — Developed a unified design system playbook that streamlined collaboration across KB Bank’s product teams
+Lead UX designer — Developed a unified design system playbook that raised the bar on design quality across the enterprise

 Timeline